 - Die Personennamen und Titel der mittelmongolischen Dokumente, by Volker Rybatzki.

-- A doctoral dissertation on Middle Mongolian names and titles (download the PDF from the link).
+- A dissertation that includes a dictionary of Middle Mongol names and titles (download the PDF from the link).
 The text is in German, but many etymologies are in English.
 The name list starts on p.
 37 of the PDF; codes beginning with O indicate evidence from medieval sources, while codes beginning with E mark discussion of etymology.
 Excellent source for identifying correct transliterations and searching for names with specific meanings.

 Names of The Secret History of the Mongols, by H. Daveno.